IELTS Vocabulary V (Part 1)

 valorous adj.
 Courageous.

 vapid adj.
-Having lost sparkling quality and flavor.
+Having lost sparkling quality and flavour.

 variable adj.
 Having a tendency to change.